Concludia Instructions

 Here are two common patterns of navigation:

-• If you disagree with a proven sentence, but agree that its pre-requisites, if true, would hypothetically prove the sentence, click on the pre-requisite that you disagree with.
-Continue in this manner until you reach a premise that you disagree with.
-The premise will be marked True.
-Set it to a different truth value.
+- If you disagree with a proven sentence, but agree that its sources, if true, would hypothetically prove the sentence, click on the source that you disagree with.
+Continue in this manner until you reach an inference or premise that you disagree with.

-• If you come across a contested proof, one or more of its pre-requisites will be contested, by definition.
-Click it, and continue in this manner until you find the premise that is not marked true.
-If it is actually true, mark it true.
+- If you come across a contested conclusion or lemma, one or more of its sources will be contested, by definition.
+Click it, and continue in this manner until you find the relevant counterpoint.

-In either case, changing the truth value of a premise will immediately propagate the truth upward through all relevant therefores and conclusions.
+In either case, changing the truth value of a premise will immediately propagate the truth upward through all relevant lemmas and conclusions.

 To set a premise's truth value, navigate to a premise.
-A dropdown will appear allowing you set the truth value for that premise.
+An inline truth toggle will appear allowing you to set the truth value for that premise.

 Future plans